The global fiber optic market has seen a significant increase in revenue due to the increase in global internet usage.

-US.
-FTTx Fiber Optic Cable Demand is Fluctuating.
+The US.
+FTTx Fiber Optic Cable Demand is fluctuating.
 The U.S. is one of the major fiber optic cable markets in the world.

 According to Cowen Financial Analysts’ November 2021 report, the number of fiber optic homes covered in the U.S. is about 50 million, of which telcos account for the majority.

 Within five years, FTTH’s share of the broadband market will soar from 14% to 26%, allowing the total addressable market to continue to expand.

 According to data published by CRU related to the global demand for FTTx by region.

 Demand for FTTx fiber optic cable in North America is on an upward trend from 2017-2019, with demand falling in 2020 due to the epidemic.

 Preliminary statistics show that in 2021, FTTx fiber optic cable demand in North America rises to 2019 levels, reaching 28 MHz km.